FelipeNystrom/microservices-parent-repo/README.md

 Every service is containerized through docker.
 Except the four services mentioned above this system further consists of a postgres db and a kafka messagebus service for interservice communication togheter with zookeeper for orchestration of kafka brokers.

-You can find the diffrent implementations in diffrent branches _as of now it consists of a [kubernetes branch](https://github.com/FelipeNystrom/microservices-parent-repo/tree/kubernetes) and a [docker compose branch](https://github.com/FelipeNystrom/microservices-parent-repo/tree/docker-compose)_.
+You can find the diffrent implementations in diffrent repos _as of now it consists of a [kubernetes setup](https://github.com/FelipeNystrom/kubernetes-setup) and a [docker compose setup](https://github.com/FelipeNystrom/docker-compose-setup)_.

 **_This project is still under construction with the aim to make it production ready.
-Feel free to make a pull request_**
+Feel free to make a pull request in specific repo_**

-### TODO:

-- [x] Migrate to Kubernetes - see [Kubernetes branch](https://github.com/FelipeNystrom/microservices-parent-repo/tree/kubernetes)
-- [ ] Monitor service with heartbeat checks on every service.
-- [ ] Wait-for db and kafka complete startup functionality